 Will’s practice also includes representing commercial landlords and tenants in the preparation and negotiation of leases for office, retail and industrial facilities, including ground leases.
 His diverse background in leasing has given him a good understanding of what can be expected in negotiations in order to efficiently finalize leases for clients.

-Represents a developer in the development and sale of well over 100 build-to-suit retail stores and restaurants in North Carolina, South Carolina, Georgia, Virginia, Florida, Texas and Ohio, including the negotiation of development agreements with several national retailers.
+Represents a developer in the development and sale of well over 100 build-to-suit retail stores and restaurants across the country, including the negotiation of development agreements and leases with multiple national retailers.

-Represents a developer in connection with large build-to-suit distribution centers in New Jersey and North Carolina for a Fortune 500 company.
+Represents a developer in connection with large build-to-suit distribution centers for credit tenants across the country.

 Represents developer in the development and sale of shopping centers and power centers in North Carolina and Virginia.